jrdegbe/thamesthrive-api/docs/integration/api/errors.md

 ## Response - Unauthorized

-This error occurs when the `source.id` that is sent with payload does not exist in Tracardi.
+This error occurs when the `source.id` that is sent with payload does not exist in ThamesThrive.

 ## Response - Headers